jsvine/gekyll/README.md

 ## Adding Git repositories as Jekyll posts

-- Gekyll intercepts all "XXXXX.git" directories in your Jekyll project's `_posts/` directory.
-Gekyll needs those to be "bare" repositories.
-So when you want to use a repo as a post, you'll want to `git clone --bare {REPO LOCATION} _posts/{DESIRED SLUG}.git`.
+- Gekyll intercepts all Git directories in your Jekyll project's `_posts/` directory.
+Gekyll can handle both "bare" and "non-bare" repositories.
+(Bare repositories should end in ".git" so Gekyll can find them.)
 Gekyll doesn't get in the way of standard posts, so your `_posts/` directory might look like this:

 ```
 _posts/
 ├── 2013-01-01-happy-new-year.md (standard post)
+├── a-profound-essay-on-free-will.git/ (bare repo, for Gekyll)
-├── a-profound-essay-on-free-will.git (repo, for Gekyll)
+├── baseball-predictions/ (non-bare repo, for Gekyll)
+		├── .git/
+		└── ...
-└── i-like-ice-cream.git (another repo, for Gekyll)
+└── i-like-ice-cream.git/ (another bare repo, for Gekyll)
 ```

 - To get a Git repository's main content, Gekyll looks in the repo's ground-floor directory for the first file named draft.EXTENSION, readme.EXTENSION, FILENAME.md, FILENAME.mkd, FILENAME.markdown, or FILENAME.txt.
 (In that order.
 You can change the order and filenames/extensions, though, in your `_config.yml` file; see the [Configuration](#configuration) section below for details.)